 Additionally, the bill allocates $10 billion for EIDL grants, which small businesses, employee-owned businesses, sole proprietors, and independent contractors can use to meet payroll, pay employee sick leave, cover mortgage or rent payments, and pay other operating expenses.
 These grants are also doled out in increments of up to $10,000, and the best part about them is that they do not have to be repaid.
 (Please note that businesses that are unable to secure a grant can apply for a loan; however, there is no double-dipping.
 Additionally, if a business receives an EIDL grant or loan and later applies for a PPP loan, the EIDL amount will be subtracted from the PPP loan.)

 The CARES Act also provides additional relief for businesses that have existing small business loans.
 For more information about disaster loan options, check out this comprehensive SBA summary of the CARES Act.
-Also, be sure to watch this free webinar on sustaining your business during the crisis.
 Check your local Small Business Development Center (SBDC) website to find out how and when you can access an EIDL application.

 One last point on these loans: Eligibility for SBA loans, including those described above, are based on the size of the business—including its affiliates.
 If you are not sure how affiliates are determined, consult a legal or tax advisor.